DynamicsShop/SD-Document-Pack/SD-Document-Pack-Release-Notes.md

 - BCv17 App - Brexit changes from C/AL release 3.3.7 of SD Document Pack were added to the BCv17 code base.
 3 Commercial Invoices were created - new variants of the Sales Invoice Report, Sales Shipment Report, and Sales Order Confirmation Report.

 - BCv17 App - The Barcode API was replaced.

+- BCv17 App - Changes were made to the code for AppSource Validation.

 - BCv17 App - The functionality in SD Document Pack Reports and Documents was updated to replace the Cross Reference No with the Item Reference feature as per standard Dynamics 365 Business Central.